TDStrasser/Kookaberry-Accelerometer/README.rst

 Software
 --------

-The Accelerometer Module comes pre-loaded with the **Kookaberry** firmware and AustSTEM’s AccelLog.py script which activates as soon as the power is turned on.
+The Accelerometer Module comes pre-loaded with the **Kookaberry** firmware and **AustSTEM’s** AccelLog.py script which activates as soon as the power is turned on.

 AccelLog MicroPython Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AccelLog.py script measures and logs 3-axis acceleratins using the built-in accelerometer.
+The AccelLog.py script measures and logs 3-axis accelerations using the built-in accelerometer.

-The script starts and waits to be armed with the ORANGE LED ``ON``.

-Press the button to arm the logger - the ORANGE LED is ``OFF`` and the RED LED is ``ON``

-When armed the logger waits for high acceleration in any direction.

-When triggered, acceleration is logged, by default, at 10mS intervals for 5 seconds.
-The RED LED blinks during logging.

 The default parameters can be altered by editing the key parameters at the beginning of the script.
 Any MicroPython editor, particularly **KookaIDE** or **Thonny**, or even a simple text editor can be used.